elyziumayo/Librewolf-pgo/README.md

 A performance-optimized build of LibreWolf for Arch Linux that's been hitting the compiler gym.
 Think of it as LibreWolf after a few cups of espresso. ☕

-## 📋 About This Project

-This repo contains a faster version of LibreWolf, inspired by Mercury browser.
-I've tinkered with the build settings until the compiler started sweating.
-The browser didn't know what hit it.

 ## ⚡ What Makes It Faster

 | Feature | Benefit |